 Charlotte saw him next.

-Her expression hardened immediately.
+Her expression hardened at once.

 “Oh, no,” she muttered.
 “Thomas, send him away.”